Skip to content

 Like his predecessor the first Dalai Lama, Gedun Gyatso was deeply accomplished in the secret teachings of enlightenment, and was referred to as "Master of the Three Worlds" - the physical plane, the subtle plane, and the highest causal plane.

-Gedun Gyatso, the second Dalai Lama, died in 1542 at the age of 67, but during his lifetime he was a generous teacher, and he wrote extensively - thousands of pages of lessons, sermons, and explanations.
-These lessons were written for the benefit of his closest students, often to clarify his oral teachings, and they always included specific instructions for his students to practice and achieve enlightenment - or final liberation from the cycle of birth, death and rebirth.
+These lessons were written mostly in the second half of his life for the benefit of his closest students, often to clarify his oral teachings.
+His writings always included specific instructions for his students to practice and achieve enlightenment - or final liberation from the cycle of birth, death and rebirth (samsara).

 But here is what is most important about Gedun Gyatso's trove of writing.
 In some of his writings he repeats oral transmissions which he received from his teachers and from direct vision - into the highest Tantric Yogic techniques, exercises, experiences, and initiations.

-Generally, these oral teachings and initiations are never discussed beyond direct teacher-student transmission.
-But our generous guru Gedun Gyatso crosses these boundaries.
-In clear, simple language he describes the multi-layered steps one must take to prepare for the secret initiations.
-He re-transmits the oral instructions on Tantrik enlightenment practices that dated back at least 800 years before his birth, nearly 1,500 years from today.
+When you read his work, picture yourself sitting in the room.
+With clear, simple language he describes the multi-layered steps one must take to prepare for the secret initiations.
+He re-transmits the oral instructions on Tantrik enlightenment practices that dated back at least 800 years before his birth.

 The Vajrayana